KushagraIndurkhya/llvm-features/README.md

 # LLVM/Clang
 ## An analysis of interesting c++ features that have been used in LLVM/Clang codebase.

+LLVM is a compiler infrastructure providing a collection reusable compiler and toolchain technologies.
+Clang is an LLVM compiler for  C/C++/Objective-C source code, which aims to deliver amazingly fast compiles, extremely useful error and warning messages and to provide a platform for building great source level tools.

 I have tried to read several .cpp and .h files from the clang [codebase](https://github.com/llvm/llvm-project/tree/main/clang) from llvm-project as well as doxygen [docs](https://clang.llvm.org/doxygen) which itself was an interesting read as i got introduced to [doxygen](https://www.doxygen.nl/index.html) a documentation generating tool and here are my findings:

 ## C++ features